Statistics for Iwasawa Invariants of elliptic curves, $\rm{II}$: Introduction

 It is well-known that the $\lambda$-invariant associated to the Selmer group of an elliptic curve is \emph{at least} equal to its Mordell--Weil rank (see Lemma \ref{lambdaandrank}).
 As a first step, in \cite{KR21}, we developed a technique to distinguish between when the $\lambda$-invariant is \emph{exactly equal} to the Mordell--Weil rank and when it is \emph{strictly greater} than the rank.
 This involved using the \emph{truncated Euler characteristic formula} (see Section \ref{truncatedEC} for the precise definition).
 This invariant of the elliptic curve is closely related to the $p$-adic Birch and Swinnerton-Dyer (BSD) conjecture and captures information about the size of the Tate--Shafarevich group, the Tamagawa number, the anomalous primes, and the torsion points of the elliptic curve.
 Further, we calculated upper bounds for the density of the set of rank 0 elliptic curves defined over $\Q$ whose Euler characteristic is \emph{not} a unit, i.e., when the $\lambda$-invariant is strictly larger than the rank.
-Unfortunately, these results are conditional and depend on Cohen--Lenstra type heuristics on the variation of the Tate--Shafarevich group by C. Delaunay (see \cite{Del01}).
+Unfortunately, these results are conditional and depend on Cohen--Lenstra type heuristics on the variation of the Tate--Shafarevich group by C.~Delaunay (see \cite{Del01}).
 In this paper, we refine our methods and prove Theorem \ref{thm: lower bound}.
 Our refined technique allows for better control over the Euler characteristic formula.

-The benefit is three-fold: given an odd prime $p$ and a non-negative integer $n$, we can prove an \emph{unconditional} explicit \emph{lower bound} for the proportion of elliptic curves with Mordell--Weil rank \emph{at least 2} or rank \emph{at most 1} with the truncated Euler characteristic divisible by $p^n$.
+In particular, given an odd prime $p$ and a non-negative integer $n$, we can prove an explicit \emph{lower bound} for the proportion of elliptic curves with Mordell--Weil rank \emph{at least 2} or rank \emph{at most 1} with the truncated Euler characteristic divisible by $p^n$.
 Since 100\% of the elliptic curves are expected to have rank at most 1, our result (conjecturally) provides a lower bound for the proportion of elliptic curves with rank \emph{at most 1} and the truncated Euler characteristic divisible by $p^n$.